 The Pumagrip outsole, which offers great traction and durability, is another great feature on the shoe, and it’s one that could have featured in several other categories on this list, along with being great value.

 Other great value options we’ve tested include the Adidas Adizero Evo SL, New Balance Rebel v5 and the Adidas Adizero SL 2.
-You can also find good value in Decathlon’s range of Kiprun shoes, with the KD900X.2 being an impressive carbon plate running shoe that’s much more affordable than most.
+You can also find good value in Kiprun’s line-up of shoes, with the Kipstorm Tempo being an impressive all-rounder and the Kipride Max offering a very comfortable ride at a lower-than-average price for a max-stack cruiser.

 In general, however, we think the best way to find value in running shoes is to look for last year’s models in sales, with many of them being very similar to the latest version of the shoe.
-As a result, bargain-hunters should check out our list of the best running shoes of 2024, because many of these shoes will now be in sales, and they’re still excellent options.
+As a result, bargain-hunters should check out our list of the best running shoes of 2025, because many of these shoes will start to appear in sales over the coming months.

 Best For Beginners